juicebyjustin/improve-guitar-ai/Lesson/3 - E minor theory.md

 🔥 **This flatting is what makes minor scales sound minor.** If we didn’t flatten these notes, we'd just be playing in E major!
 ---

+In music, an **accidental** refers to any note that is not part of the key's natural scale, such as sharps (#) or flats (b).
+For example, in the key of C major, the notes are C, D, E, F, G, A, and B—no sharps or flats.

+The statement "No accidentals in standard tuning, so E minor is one of the easiest keys on guitar" means that in the natural **E minor scale**, there are no sharps or flats, so it's easy to play because the notes in the scale match the open strings and common frets on the guitar.

+The **E minor scale** includes the notes:
+- E, F#, G, A, B, C, D

+The key of **E minor** is considered easy on guitar because the **open strings** on the guitar (in standard tuning) already match many of the notes in this scale:

+- **E** (open low E string)
+- **B** (open B string)
+- **G** (open G string)
+- **D** (open D string)

+These open strings make it easier to play in E minor without needing many complex fingerings or accidentals.
+You can play many chords and scales in this key using open strings, which makes it one of the easiest keys to get started with on the guitar.
+---

 ## **🔥 II.
 CHORDS IN E MINOR (HARMONIZATION) 🔥**
 Every scale generates a **chord for each note** (diatonic harmony).
 These are the **chords built from the E minor scale:**